 The Best of Everything by Rona Jaffe is uncomfortable on so many levels.

-It’s uncomfortable because of its depiction of the supporting male characters.
+This book is uncomfortable because of its depiction of the supporting male characters.
 They range from the lecherous drunk at the office party to the jerk who’s in the relationship just for the sex to the empathetic fella who’s sensitive, caring and knows just what to say every time.
 It’s uncomfortable because I think I’ve met all these guys.

 Any book that evokes a reaction like this is a good one.
 But the shine begins to tarnish just over halfway when the text gets repetitious and tedious.
 How many different ways can a character express an undying love for the guy who left her for someone else just before the wedding?
 Or for the married guy who can’t leave his wife?
 And on and on.

-When it does finally end, the resolutions are tight and satisfying with a mixture of sadness and humor.
+When it does finally end, though, the resolutions are tight and satisfying with a mixture of sadness and humor.